Cristian Pasquato: Loan to Pescara

 On 1 September 2014, Pasquato was signed by Pescara.
 On 7 September, Pasquato made his debut in Serie B for Pescara in a match against Ternana, he scored his first goal for Pescara in the 55th minute and he was replaced by Roberto Guana in the 70th minute of a 1–1 away draw.
 On 4 October, Pasquato scored his second goal, as a substitute in the 82nd minute of a 4–0 home win over Virtus Entella.
 On 12 October he scored his third goal in the 42nd minute of a 4–1 away win over Crotone.
-On 2 December he played, as a substitute, in the fourth round of Coppa Italia, he replaced Birkir Bjarnason in the 83rd minute of a 1-0 away defeat against Sassuolo.
+On 2 December he played, as a substitute, in the fourth round of Coppa Italia, he replaced Birkir Bjarnason in the 83rd minute of a 1–0 away defeat against Sassuolo.
 On 17 January 2015, Pasquato scored 2 goals in a 4–2 away win over Trapani.
 On 24 January he played his first full match for Pescara, a 2–1 home defeat against Ternana.
 On 12 February he was sent off with a double yellow card in the 42nd minute of a 1–0 home win over Catania.
-Pasquato ended his season-long loan to Pescara with 38 appearences, 7 goals and 7 assists.
+Pasquato ended his season-long loan to Pescara with 38 appearances, 7 goals and 7 assists.

 Loan to Livorno and Pescara

 On 31 August 2015, Pasquato was signed by Livorno on a 6-month loan deal.
 On 6 September he made his debut for Livorno in Serie B, he was replaced by Riccardo Cazzola in 61st minute of a 4–0 home win over Pescara.
 On 21 September he played his first full match for Livorno, a 3–2 away win over Ternana, in this match he scored his first goal for Livorno in the 86th minute.
 On 26 September, Pasquato scored his second goal for Livorno, as a substitute, in the 72nd minute of a 2–1 home defeat against Spezia.
 On 24 October he scored twice in a 2–0 home win over Modena.
-Pasquato finished his loan to Livorno with 19 appearences, 4 goals and 2 assists.
+Pasquato finished his loan to Livorno with 19 appearances, 4 goals and 2 assists.

 On 1 February 2016, Pasquato returned to Pescara on a 6-month loan deal.
 On 6 February he made his debut for Pescara as a substitute replacing Ahmed Benali in the 67th minute of a 2–2 away draw against Salernitana.
 On 19 April, Pasquato played his first full match for Pescara in this season, a 1–0 away win over Spezia.
 On 1 June he scored his first goal for Pescara in this season in the 34th minute of a 4–2 home win over Novara.
-Pasquato ended his loan to Pescara with 15 appearences and 1 goal.
+Pasquato ended his loan to Pescara with 15 appearances and 1 goal.